Kether180/Kether180/README.md

 - 🔭 I’m currently working on a full stack project with Typescript,Nest.js, MongoDB,Vue.

 - 🌱 I’m currently learning c# asp.net, java, AWS.
-Also studying an specializacion in Blockchain , cryptography and functional programming at ITU University.
+Also studying an specializacion in Blockchain , Cryptography and Functional Programming at ITU University Copenhagen

 - 👯 I’m looking to collaborate on sustainable projects

 - 📫 How to reach me: conscientia.digitaltech@gmail.com